RIAPS/riaps-integration/riaps-node-creation/NANO_README.md

-# Create Raspberry Pi 4 Base Image (4GB)
+# Create NVIDIA Jetson Nano Base Image (4GB)

-These are instructions on how the Raspberry Pi (RPi) 4 Base image was created.
+These are instructions on how the NVIDIA Jetson Nano base image was created.

+# MM TODO:  need to update!!!!!!
+This is from the v1.1.18/20.04 branch.
+Need to add 18.04 information from a different branch and update per changes made to BBB script.

+>TODO: this is currently RPI instructions, update for Nano
 ## Start with Ubuntu Pre-configured Image from Ubuntu

 1) Download a complete pre-configured image (Ubuntu 18.04.4, RPi 4, 64 bit) onto the SD Card from https://ubuntu.com/download/raspberry-pi.
 Choose the latest version available.
 Note: current download of RPi 4 and RPi 3 seem to be the same.